aws/aws-cdk/packages/@aws-cdk/aws-s3-notifications/README.md

-## S3 Bucket Notifications API
+## S3 Bucket Notifications Destinations

-This module includes the API that constructs should implement in order to be able to be used as destinations for bucket notifications.

-To implement the `IBucketNotificationDestination`, a construct should implement a method `asBucketNotificationDestination(bucketArn, bucketId)` which registers this resource as a destination for bucket notifications _for the specified bucket_ and returns the ARN of the destination and it's type.
+This module includes integration classes for using Topics, Queues or Lambdas as S3 Notification Destinations.